CardSorting/DreamBeeSQL/README.md

 A: Nope!
 NOORMME handles most things automatically.
 You only need SQL for complex queries (and even then, we'll help you).

 **Q: Can I use my existing database?**
 A: Yes!
-Just point NOORMME at your existing SQLite file and it figures everything out (because we're not picky).
+Just point NOORMME at your existing SQLite or PostgreSQL database and it figures everything out (because we're not picky).

+**Q: Should I use SQLite or PostgreSQL?**
+A: Start with SQLite for prototyping and small apps (it's faster to set up).
+Switch to PostgreSQL when you need multi-user support, complex queries, or scaling.
+The API is identical, so switching is easy!

 **Q: Is this really production-ready?**
 A: Absolutely.
-Real applications are using it right now with better performance than PostgreSQL (because we're not lying).
+Real applications are using it right now:
+- SQLite with WAL mode for edge deployments and local-first apps
+- PostgreSQL for traditional production deployments with millions of records

 **Q: What if I'm already using another ORM?**
 A: NOORMME works alongside other tools.
 You can migrate gradually or use both (because we're not territorial).